direct-code-execution/ns-3-dce/README.md

 ===
 Development is done on github and bugs should be filed at https://github.com/direct-code-execution/ns-3-dce/issues.

-The mailing list used to discuss internals is the same as ns3's: *ns-developers at isi.edu*
+The mailing list used to discuss internals is the same as ns3's: https://groups.google.com/g/ns-developers

 License
 ===